How to Socialize your Puppy

 Enroll in a Puppy Manners Class

-Check out any new behavioral training classes and stay with your new charge to provide support.
+Check out any new behavioral training classes for how to socialize puppies and stay with your new charge to provide support.
 Remember he's in a new environment and meeting new people.
 As confidence grows, your trusting presence will become less necessary.
 Choose trainers that are dog-friendly and who have a wealth of patience.
 Introduce your puppy to a pet spa and let him mingle with other "dog guests", or ask about one-on-one play classes where he gets to exercise and play games for an hour.
 Always be ready with your own supply of pee pads to make an accident a small affair that is whipped away in an instant.
 This allows extra time for play.
 Every hour you spend training in the developmental stage from 3 to 12 weeks of age is an investment in his future health and happiness as well as yours.

 Use Respect and Positive Reinforcement